piglee0623/piglee0623.github.io/notes/FRM_Exam_Part_I/Foundations_of_Risk_Management.md

 : not always a bad thing - Good risk, Bad risk

 Risk management
-: actively select the types and levels **of risks**
+: actively select the types and levels of risks

 Risk Management Process
 : Identify the risk, Analyze and measure risk, Assess the effects & balance between risk and reward, Manage using tools

 Analyze and measure risk
-- Quantitative Risk Measures: **VaR**(Value at risk), uses the loss distribution associated with a position or portfolio to estimate losses at a given level of likelihood
-- Qualitative Risk Measures: **Scenario analysis**, **Stress testing**
+: Quantitative Risk Measures: **VaR**(Value at risk), uses the loss distribution associated with a position or portfolio to estimate losses at a given level of likelihood : Qualitative Risk Measures: **Scenario analysis**, **Stress testing**

 Scenario analysis
-: Compare a best-case scenario to a worst-case scenario : factors the potential impact of several categories of risk, influences decision by qualitative concept : to understand the assumed full magnitude of potential losses even if the probability of the loss is very small
+: Compare a best-case scenario to a worst-case scenario : factors the potential impact of several categories of risk, influences decision by **qualitative concept** : to understand the assumed full magnitude of potential losses even if the probability of the loss is very small